clin045/musicmem/README.md

 # musicmem
-Like clozeoverlapper but for audio.
+Generates overlapping audio clips as Anki flashcards, like [Cloze Overlapper](https://ankiweb.net/shared/info/969733775) but for audio.
 May be useful for memorizing things like jazz solos.

 Usage
 ---